Static Routing Configuration Guide with Examples

 The following table lists the connected networks of each router.

-Let's create static routes on each router for networks that are not available on the router.
+Create static routes on each router for networks that are not directly accessible from that router.

 Router0 requirements

-- Create two routes for network 30.0.0.0/8 and configure the first route (via -Router1) as the main route and the second route (via-Router2) as a backup route.
+- Create two routes for network 30.0.0.0/8, and configure the first route (via Router1) as the primary route and the second (via Router2) as a backup.

-- Create two routes for the host 30.0.0.100/8 and configure the first route (via -Router2) as the main route and the second route (via-Router1) as a backup route.
+- Create two routes for the host 30.0.0.100/8, and configure the first route (via Router2) as the primary and the second (via Router1) as the backup.

-- Create two routes for network 50.0.0.0/8 and configure the first route (via -Router2) as the main route and the second route (via-Router1) as a backup route.
+- Create two routes for network 50.0.0.0/8, and configure the first route (via Router2) as the primary and the second (via Router1) as the backup.

-- Verify the router adds only main routes to the routing table.
+- Verify the router adds only primary routes to the routing table.

 Router0 configuration